Links

 getApplications

-Returns all applications that can open the file.
+Returns all applications that can open the file or URL.

 Signature